Best Care Homes For Learning Disabilities In the UK

 - Using the toilet

-A learning disability care home will often provide different activities to support residents in developing their skills.
-These activities could be anything from vocational, social, education or life skills, with all having the aim of making your loved one more independent.
+A learning disability care home often provides different activities to support residents in developing their skills.
+These activities could be vocational, social, educational, or life skills, all of which aim to make your loved one more independent.

-To give an example, if your loved one has moderate learning disabilities then they may only need basic personal care within a care home.
-However, somebody with greater learning disabilities might struggle with mobility, speaking, hearing and eating.
+For example, if your loved one has moderate learning disabilities, they may only need basic personal care in a care home.
+However, somebody with greater learning disabilities might struggle with mobility, speaking, hearing, and eating.
 In this case, staff will help with everything from drinking and eating to using the toilet.

 Learning Disability Care Options

 Learning disabilities can range from mild to more serious.
 People with learning disabilities may take longer to learn certain skills and process difficult-to-understand information.
-That’s why a learning disability carer can help people to enjoy a better quality of life while still being independent.
+That’s why a learning disability carer helps people enjoy a better quality of life while remaining as independent as possible.

-Here, some carers can help with intimate and personal care, while others support with tasks relating to administration and communication.
+Some carers help with personal care, while others support with tasks relating to administration and communication.
 What’s important is that regardless of their individual needs, your loved one is treated with dignity and respect.

 You and your loved one should consider all available options.
-This will allow for a learning disability care plan that has your loved one’s best interests and needs at its heart.
+This will allow for a learning disability care plan that’s centred on your loved one’s best interests and needs.

-Specialist learning disability care is available through the following:
+Specialist learning disability care is available in the following settings:

 - Care homes